-\Our indebtedness could adversely affect our financial condition.
+Our indebtedness could adversely affect our financial condition.

-As of September 30, 2018, we had approximately \$299.0 million of total debt outstanding, classified as short and long term.
-As a result of our indebtedness, a portion of our cash flow will be required to pay interest and principal on the 2019 Notes and 2025 Notes if the notes are not converted to shares of common stock prior to maturity.
+As of March 31, 2019, we had approximately \$298.6 million of total debt outstanding, classified as short and long term.
+As a result of our indebtedness, a portion of our cash flow will be required to pay interest and principal on the 2019 Notes, which mature on May 30, 2019, and 2025 Notes if the notes are not converted to shares of common stock prior to maturity.
 We may not generate sufficient cash flow from operations or have future borrowings available to enable us to repay our indebtedness or to fund other liquidity needs.